-Saying hello will bring you to a lot more possibilities.
-At first, it will only give you information about something you need but later on, it could lead even up to building strong connections with people and having a wonderful experience as a traveler.
+Saying hello will bring you a lot more possibilities.
+At first, it will only give you information about something you need.
+Still, later on, it could lead even to building strong connections with people and having a wonderful experience as a traveler.

-Travelling will really take you to good places you have never been before but it is building connections with the locals that will give you not just fun but a meaningful and unforgettable experience.
-Who would have thought that these things can be possible by just saying the word hello?
+Traveling will really take you to good places you have never been before, but it is building connections with the locals that will give you not just fun but a meaningful and unforgettable experience.
+Who would have thought that these things could be possible by just saying the word hello?

 Chinese have an undoubtedly large population.
-Because of this, their influences in the world especially their culture are widely spread.
+Because of this, their influences in the world, especially their culture, are widely spread.
 One of the examples is their language.
-There are different ways to say hello in Chinese but the most famous one is “Nǐ hǎo” (你好) that came from Mandarin dialect.
+There are different ways to say hello in Chinese, but the most famous one is “Nǐ hǎo” (你好), which comes from the Mandarin dialect.
 But did you know that there are other ways to say hello in Chinese?

 Like other languages, Chinese use different dialects.
-These different dialects cause the diverse way of saying hello in Chinese.
-The two major dialects spoken among Chinese countries are Mandarin and Cantonese.
+These different dialects cause the diverse ways of saying hello in Chinese.
+The two major dialects spoken in Chinese countries are Mandarin and Cantonese.